 This can depend on the line type, divert type and scenario.
 In all fault scenario's the lead time is always up to 2 hours however will usually be applied in the first 40 mins and these can be applied 24/7.
-In other circumstances we can apply a divert for you within 2 working hours unless the line is an ISDN30 in which case the lead time is 1 working day.
+In other circumstances Focus Group can apply a divert for you within 2 working hours unless the line is an ISDN30 in which case the lead time is 1 working day.
 With analogue lines there are products we can apply which will enable you to set up your own diverts as and when required.
 You may also be able to set up diverts via your Phone System if your equipment is compatible.

 Will I be charged for an engineer visit to site?

 Yes charges apply unless otherwise agreed.
-This will vary depending on the reason for the site visit and the type of engineer and whether it be Focus or Openreach.
+This will vary depending on the reason for the site visit and the type of engineer and whether it be Focus Group or Openreach.

 What is a Care Level?